Container Catalog

 Metrics Lambda

-The metrics-lambda subcommand runs as a DynamoDB Stream-triggered Lambda that emits CVE exposure duration metrics to CloudWatch.
-These metrics feed the SLO dashboard and alarm defined in the error-budgets stack.
+The metrics-lambda subcommand runs as a DynamoDB Stream-triggered Lambda that emits CVE exposure duration metrics to CloudWatch and writes a catalog-wide vulnerability aggregate to DynamoDB (served by GET /v1/vulnerabilities).
+The CloudWatch metrics feed the SLO dashboard and alarm defined in the error-budgets stack.

 How It Works